-- Medicines that can affect the way insulin works are; Steroids, both corticosteroids, used to treat a range of allergic conditions, and anabolic steroids, used to treat various metabolic disorders. - Levothyroxine, used for an underactive thyroid gland.
+Medicines that can affect the way insulin works are;

-Anti-inflammatory drugs such as aspirin and NSAIDs such as ibuprofen.

-Cyclophosphamide, used to treat a wide range of - tumours. - Isoniazid, used to treat tuberculosis (TB).
-Some drugs used to treat high blood pressure such as beta blockers, ACE inhibitors, nifedipine, clonidine or - guanethidine.
-Some drugs such as adrenaline, which are used to treat - Some drugs used to treat mental illness such as chlorpromazine, amitriptyline, fluoxetine and MAOIs such as phenelzine - Thiazide diuretics or loop diuretics, used to control excess water. - Oral contraceptives (birth control pills) - Octreotide, an anti-hormone preparation.
-Antimalarial drugs, such as chloroquine or quinine. - Diazoxide, used to treat high blood pressure or low blood sugar.
-Disopyramide or quinidine, used to treat an irregular - heartbeat.
-Fenfluramine, used to treat obesity.
+- Steroids, both corticosteroids, used to treat a range of allergic conditions, and anabolic steroids, used to treat various metabolic disorders. - Levothyroxine, used for an underactive thyroid gland. - Anti-inflammatory drugs such as aspirin and NSAIDs such as ibuprofen. - Cyclophosphamide, used to treat a wide range of - Isoniazid, used to treat tuberculosis (TB). - Some drugs used to treat high blood pressure such as beta blockers, ACE inhibitors, nifedipine, clonidine or guanethidine. - Some drugs such as adrenaline, which are used to treat - Some drugs used to treat mental illness such as chlorpromazine, amitriptyline, fluoxetine and MAOIs such as phenelzine - Thiazide diuretics or loop diuretics, used to control excess water. - Oral contraceptives (birth control pills) - Octreotide, an anti-hormone preparation. - Antimalarial drugs, such as chloroquine or quinine. - Diazoxide, used to treat high blood pressure or low blood sugar. - Disopyramide or quinidine, used to treat an irregular - Fenfluramine, used to treat obesity.

-- Fibrates or gemfibrozil, used to regulate lipids.

-Mebendazole, used to treat threadworm.

-Oxytetracycline, an antibiotic.

-Pentoxifylline, used to treat leg ulcers and problems with blood circulation in the legs.
+- Fibrates or gemfibrozil, used to regulate lipids. - Mebendazole, used to treat threadworm.
+Oxytetracycline, an antibiotic. - Pentoxifylline, used to treat leg ulcers and problems with blood circulation in the legs. - Testosterone.

-Testosterone.

 Alcohol and smoking can also affect the way insulin works.
-If you have any doubts about your medicine then discuss things more fully with your doctor, pharmacist or diabetes health of your baby.
+If you have any doubts about your medicine then discuss things more fully with your doctor, pharmacist or diabetes nurse.

-Pregnancy and breast-feeding If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before using this medicine.
-Particularly careful control of your diabetes and prevention of hypoglycaemia is important for your health and the
+Pregnancy and breast-feeding If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor pregnant or are planning to have a baby, ask your doctor for advice before using this medicine.

+Particularly careful control of your diabetes and prevention of hypoglycaemia is important for your health and the health of your baby.